NeXt-Warning-System/documentation/xws-contact-api/design/api.md

 The below is an first draft of the API attributes for the XWS Contact API.

 ~~~~
 -> ContactID - a randomly assigned unique id.
-If contact removed and then readde, new contactid generated
+If contact removed and then readded, new contactid generated
 -> Contact - the email address, telephone number or http endpoint used to receive a Message
 -> ContactChannel - the channel types for the Contact.
 Contact can have multiple contactChannels such as text and telephone.
 Contact cannot have null
   -> email